 In contrast, CBD oils can be up to 15% CBD in some instances, while showcasing THC levels lower than 0.3%.

 On the subject of composition, most CBD and hemp oil products will have subtle variations.
 Many will use a full spectrum of natural terpenes to achieve diverse and completely organic flavours, for example, changing the ingredients used across a complete product range.

-So if you’re ever shopping for CBD or hemp oils, never make the mistake of believing that all products are the same!
+So if you’re ever shopping for CBD, never make the mistake of believing that all products are the same!

 CBD Turns into THC in the Body

 While we understand how some CBD myths have come to pass, there are others that truly boggle the mind.